nelwincatalogo/docs-md-cloner/README.md

 This project is open-source and available under the **MIT License**.

+## More Information

+For more details, visit the blog post: [Bash Shell Script to Clone Next.js 15, Drizzle ORM, or Any Documentation Locally as Markdown Files](https://www.alagarbaa.com/blog/p/bash-shell-script-to-clone-next-js-15-drizzle-orm-or-any-documentation-locally-as-markdown-files)

 ## Enjoy!

 Start using **docs-md-cloner** and easily fetch documentation from your favorite projects!